-,”The following enumerative bibliography of critical commentary and scholarship on Aimé Césaire builds on and refines the Aimé Césaire Zotero Group collective bibliography.
+A project by Alex Gil charting work on Aimé Césaire: ,"The following enumerative bibliography of critical commentary and scholarship on Aimé Césaire builds on and refines the Aimé Césaire Zotero Group collective bibliography.
 This bibliography is the largest of its kind in existence today.
 If you would like to contribute, please join the group and … Continue reading DIGITAL: Aimé Césaire and the Broken Record

 Appendix: Table of Diaspora. Édouard Glissant, Caribbean Discourse: Selected Essays (University of Virginia Press, 1989).
 Translated by J. Michael Dash.

 Jennifer Morgan discusses Cedric Robinson's work on Black Marxism and its relationship to histories of slavery at AAIHS: "Robinson’s work on the early Modern black Atlantic (though he didn’t name it as such) is a crucial provocation to contemporary scholars—and one that is, to some degree, being taken up.
-In the past ten years, the … Continue reading Morgan on Thinking with Black Marxism | @AAIHS”
+In the past ten years, the … Continue reading Morgan on Thinking with Black Marxism | @AAIHS

 #ADPHD congratulates Simone Browne on winning the 2016 Best Book Prize from the Surveillance Studies Network: For 2016, for the best book published in the calendar year 2015, the winning book is Browne, Simone.
 2015.
 Dark Matters: On the Surveillance of Blackness.
 Durham: Duke University Press.
 The committee found that Browne’s book stood out for the … Continue reading AWARD: Browne Wins 2016 Surveillance Book Prize